 Mkt Cap ($B)

 The wider opportunity set in SMIDCAP includes small cap stocks and a segment of mid cap stocks allowing for greater alpha and total return potential as managers are not forced to sell their winners as they mature and grow.
 This is a potentially important benefit for longer-term buy and hold DC investors or target date allocations that otherwise would be negatively affected if they are forced to sell winning companies in a pure small cap portfolio.
 Depending on the size of the plan sponsor or sophistication of plan participants, the flawed assumption of simply owning a large cap and a small cap strategy benchmarked to the S&P 500 and Russell 2000 Index has created a portfolio gap in the “sweet spot” of the market — mid cap stocks.
-For plan sponsors following the trend of simplifying plan options while reducing participant decision points, utilizing the SMIDCAP asset class can help mitigate investors’ tendency to underweight the mid cap segment of the market which has been highly attractive long term.
+For plan sponsors following the trend of simplifying plan options while reducing participant decision points, utilizing the SMIDCAP asset class can help mitigate investors’ tendency to underweight the mid cap segment of the market and avoid risking missing out on potential long-term gains.
 The larger opportunity set across mid caps and small caps also helps solve for capacity constraints often found with managers who maintain proven track records in the small cap segment of the market which is critical for larger plans that require increased scalability for participants.

 SMIDCAP investors may also benefit from growth in the private equity market which has led to growing companies remaining private for a longer period, entering the public market at a size larger than would be considered for the Russell 2000 Index.
-Many well-known companies, including Dunkin Brands (+305%); ETSY (+648%); and BJ’s Wholesale Club (+172%), have come to the market as mid cap stocks through June 30, 2020.
+While stock performance of companies post-IPO can obviously vary, Dunkin Brands, ETSY and BJ’s Wholesale Club are recent examples of strong performing companies that came to the market as mid cap stocks through March 31, 2021, which bypassed fundamental stock pickers dedicated to the small cap arena.
 As IPOs come with market capitalizations larger than the Russell 2000 Index, it narrows the opportunity set traditional small cap investors have historically enjoyed.

 SMIDCAP’s Fundamental Appeal